alexpineda/charmflow/README.md

   - [License](#license)

 ## Features
+- Easily create sequential flows without worrying about interaction or message id's
-- Create multiple branching flows depending on user choices
+- Branch depending on user choices
 - Delete or keep messages easily
 - Cleanup at the end or after timing out
-- Low API surface mostly exposing Eris.CommandClient at each interaction
+- Low API surface mostly exposing Eris.ComponentInteraction at each step in the sequence
 - Automatically acknowledges interactions

 ## Setup